njall/ABCDEFBDWS/README.md

 Metadata Description
 --------------
-After brain-storming requirements about what would attributes would need to be
+After brain-storming requirements about what attributes we would need, we went about finding out if there is an existing XSD that does what we want.
+We found ABCD met some (though far from all) of our requirements, and that extending the schema is both well-documented and encouraged by it's authors.

 The ABCD schema is composed of two parts, the METADATA and the UNIT section.
 The UNIT section is for describing data-sets and is of no interest to us.
 The METADATA part is useful as it is scientifically aware and contains many of the requirements needed by scientists to describe any artefact or tool including, in our case Web Services.

-The brief overview of metadata as it
+The brief overview of metadata
 METADATA
 - Description
 - Icon URI